rafalp/Misago/dev-docs/plugins/hooks/get-threads-page-filters-hook.md

 #### `action: GetThreadsPageFiltersHookAction`

-A standard Misago function used to get available filters for the threads list.
+Misago function used to get available filters for the threads list.

 See the [action](#action) section for details.